What to ask when choosing a support company

 15. Do you provide remote management and monitoring?

-This can be very useful: for instance, you may be able to spot that a disk drive is about to fail and then back up the data to the cloud before you lose it.
+This can be very useful: for instance, you may be able to spot that a disk drive is about to fail and then back up the data before you lose it.
 Remote management can also reduce the time it takes to fix things and cut travel costs.

 16. Do you work with specific hardware and software companies?